 Located on the front lines of the coronavirus outbreak in northern Italy, which as of early March 2020 had the most reported cases outside of China, the fashion business Max Mara has had to respond quickly to a crisis that’s literally at their front door.

-The company has needed to immediately and reliably share emergency information with people in their Italian headquarters, and update its hundreds of store managers and remote employees around the world.
-Max Mara also shares information from the OMS (The World Health Organization) and the Italian government, in addition to informing all employees about proper hygienic practices.
+The company has needed to immediately and reliably share emergency information with people in their Italian headquarters.
+And they've needed to update its hundreds of store managers and remote employees around the world.
+Max Mara also shares information from the OMS (The World Health Organization) and the Italian government.
+This is done in addition to informing all employees about proper hygienic practices.

 Germany: Be Prepared